Real $K$-Theory for $C^*$-Algebras: Just the Facts: Homotopy Constructions

 The second author's paper \cite{TopIII} lays out almost all of the constructions that we need, but restricted to the complex categories specified above, as the concern then was $K_*$.
 These constructions carry over immediately to the real category.
-There is one very striking addition that comes up - you cannot "desuspend" in the complex world, but in the real world you can.
-Stay tuned!
+There is one very striking addition that comes up - you cannot ``desuspend" in the complex world, but in the real world you can.\footnote{This is slightly exaggerated.
+If $A$ is a real $C^*$-algebra then we have real $C^*$-algebras $SA$ and $VA$ defined below, and they behave very differently.
+In the complex world the analogous $C^*$-algebras are isomorphic as complex $C^*$-algebras.} Stay tuned!

 We begin by defining some elementary constructions.
-Let $A$ be a real $C^*$-algebra. \vglue .2in
+Let $A$ be a real $C^*$-algebra.